wkoszek/me/source/books/2017-01-07-book-blog-hacks-256.html.md

 writing](https://www.koszek.com/books/2015/10/21/book-on-writing/).
 I haven't read any of King's books, but like the guy during interviews on YouTube.

-**Summary** You won't regret buying "256 blog hacks" and I feel like it'll supercharge your blogging.
+**Summary.** You won't regret buying "256 blog hacks" and I feel like it'll supercharge your blogging.
 Let me know how it goes.